ovaladares/cachalot/README.md

 - **Lock Renewal**: Extend the lifetime of held locks
 - **Node Failure Detection**: Quick detection of failed nodes
 - **Snapshot Synchronization**: New nodes can quickly sync the current lock state
+- **Distributed Task Scheduling**: Schedule and coordinate tasks across the cluster

 ## Installation